tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ### Step 1: Prepare the Vault License

-Before deploying Vault, create a Kubernetes secret containing your Vault Enterprise license.
+Before deploying Vault, you need to create a Kubernetes secret containing your Vault Enterprise license.
 Replace `vault.hclic` with the actual path to your license file.

 Alternatively, you can copy the `vault.hclic` file into this directory (the `.gitignore` file already prevents this from being committed).